hdShang/arxiv-daily/docs/cs-CL/2025-05-04/papers/250502091v2-llm-optira-llm-driven-optimization-of-resource-allocation-for-non-co.md

 ---
 layout: default
-title: LLM-OptiRA: LLM-Driven Optimization of Resource Allocation for Non-Convex Problems in Wireless Communications
+title: "LLM-OptiRA: LLM-Driven Optimization of Resource Allocation for Non-Convex Problems in Wireless Communications"
 ---

 # LLM-OptiRA: LLM-Driven Optimization of Resource Allocation for Non-Convex Problems in Wireless Communications